TEACHING BRITISH VALUES

 Through our Investors in Pupils work each year, the children decide upon their class mission statement and the rights associated with these.
 Each class vote for two school council representatives which gives every class a say on the decisions that are made at our school.
-The council meets every week with a Co-Headteacher and Assistant Head teacher to discuss any issues raised in class council meetings.
+The council meets every week with a member of the teaching team to discuss any issues raised in class council meetings.
 The council is genuinely able to effect change within our school.
 Our PSHE curriculum encourages all aspects of respect for democracy and the democratic process.
 In Key Stage Two, each team or house elect a vice captain and captain after giving a speech to their house.
 Individual children are also appointed for posts of responsibility in the classroom such as class monitors and attendance officers.
 All children have an annual questionnaire where they are able to put forward their views about the school.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Morley Victoria.
 Pupils are taught the rules from an early age in the Foundation Stage.
 Each class and Key Stage have an agreed set of rules and a behaviour contract.
 The children are aware of the consequences of not following the rules in their school community.
 The children learn to understand the difference between right and wrong in all aspects of school life throughout the day.
 There is an opportunity for children to put right what has been done wrong, wherever possible.
 Children are given the opportunity to understand aspects of civil and criminal law and discuss how this might be different from some religious laws.
 Pupils in our school expect and receive a fair system where actions are always respectfully justified.
 Pupils are taught the value and reasons behind rules and laws; that they exist to govern and protect us, the responsibilities that this involves and the consequences when laws are broken.